 Go to the animal services shelter or shelters servicing your city and any adjacent areas as soon as possible.
 File a "lost animal" report including a current photograph of your pet, which will be kept on file for three months.

-It is very important to go in person to look through the stray population at least every three days after filing your part.
-In the state of California, animals impounded without a current license are held for five working days to give the guardian a chance to reclaim the animal.
+It is very important to go in person to look through the stray population at least every three days after filing your report.
+Animals impounded without a current license are held for a minimum time period to give their guardians a chance to reclaim them.
+The length of this stray hold can vary from state to state and county to county.
 It is essential that you continue to personally check with the shelter, as only you would be certain to recognize your own pet.
 Do not give up too soon!
-Many of the animals in public shelters wander for weeks before being rescued by an Animal Services officer, or well-meaning people may have held the pet for some time before bringing him to the shelter.
+Many of the animals in public shelters wander for weeks before being rescued by an animal services officer, or well-meaning people may have held the pet for some time before bringing him to the shelter.

 Notify neighbors and search areas thoroughly, especially in the evening.
 Door-to-door canvassing may provide leads as well.
 Always leave your phone number and address in case a neighbor sees your pet later.